-E AND FOR SALE .....
-The subscriber wishing to on which he now resides, lying eight miles south of Raleigh, and one mile north of Rand's mill on the waters of Swift Creek, and in a healthy and intelligent neighborhood.
-Said tract contains about 640 acres. ; there is enough land cleared, and in a high state of cultivation, for a four horse farm, cultivating one-half alternately.
-There is on the tract a good two story dwelling house containing eight rooms, and a basement, newly fitted up.
-There are also all the necessary outhouses of a well-regulated farm, with a well of excellent water in the yard.
+Creek, and in a healthy and intelligent neighborhood.

+Said tract contains about 640 acres.; there is enough land cleared, and in a high state of cultivation, for a four the tract a good two story dwelling house containing eight the tract a good two story dwelling house containing eight the tract a good two story dwelling house containing eight the tract a good two story dwelling house containing eight the necessary outhouses of a well-regulated farm, with a the necessary outhouses of a well-regulated farm, with a well of excellent water in the yard.
 The farm is well dapted to the growth of Corn, Cotton, Wheat and Oats.

-For further particulars address JOHN MITCHENER.
+For further particulars address

+JOHN MITCHENER,